Do You Remember the First Time?: Lyrics

 The lyrics to "Do You Remember the First Time?" discuss losing one's virginity, though it also features the narrator pleading with a girl who is seeing someone else.
 As Stereogums Ryan Leas writes, "The title of course always pointed towards losing your virginity, but the narrative of the song also had to do with a man addressing his lover who keeps returning to another man."

 Because of the song's title and its use as the band's opening song during its reunion shows, it has been described by Leas as "a rallying cry for the Pulp reunion."
 Brad Sanders, also of Stereogum, wrote of the song's resonance during the band's reunion, "By starting their shows with 'Do You Remember the First Time?,' Pulp concedes that reunion tours are essentially nostalgia trips for a large portion of the audience.
 If you do remember the first time you saw Pulp, you want to relive it.
 If you don't, all you want is a credible facsimile."
 Sometimes, a "sanitised" version of the song was aired on TV and radio, with the lyric "I don't care if you screw him" changed to "I don't care if you knew him".

 Release

 "Do You Remember the First Time" was released 21 March 1994 as the second single from the album, after "Lipgloss".
-The single charted at number 33 in the UK Singles Chart, the highest position the band reached to that point and the first Pulp single to reach the UK Top 40.
+The single charted at number 33 in the UK Singles Chart, the highest position the band reached to that point and the first Pulp single to reach the UK top 40.
 Cocker recalled of the single's performance, "Unfortunately, we didn't go on 'Top of the Pops' because they decided to have S*M*A*S*H on instead.
 That was disappointing, but still the movement was up."
 The B-sides to the French single—acoustic versions of "Joyriders", "Dogs are Everywhere" and "Razzmatazz"—were later released in the UK as the B-sides of CD2 of "Common People".
+On 7 October 1996, a special 7-inch vinyl single coloured brown was issued in the UK.